 Although Feather Baby offered organic styles several years ago, we no longer do so, even though sometimes you’ll see the word “organic” associated with our brand in old online postings.

 Thirdly, with several years of experience in the apparel business, we've become skeptical of a lot of brands that label themselves organic, especially products coming out of India and China.
 The industry isn't policed well and the incentive to cheat is huge.
-Big box brands can market their clothes as "organic" simply by printing the word on a tag or in an ad.
-It's nearly impossible to verify.

 Moreover, when bamboo clothing brands started calling themselves organic a few years ago, the term became a marketing joke to people like us who've devoted their careers to making clothes from naturally soft cotton.
 Bamboo is just old-fashioned, synthetic rayon with a sexy new name.
 Although bamboo trees grow without the need for pesticides, the ugly process of turning bamboo wood into fabric is extremely chemical-intensive, as you can imagine, and uses an enormous amount of energy.
 Even worse, the amount of water required to clean up bamboo rayon’s chemical mess is obscene.